epaschke22/AirBnB_clone/README.md

 # AirBnB_clone

-The AirBnB project allows us to create and manipulate a dictonary of objects that we are able to push and update to a json file.
-Some of the data in this file includes date/time created and updated, its very own uuid, and much more
+The AirBnB project allows us to create and manipulate a dictionary of objects that we are able to push and update to a JSON file.
+Some of the data in this file include date/time created and updated, its very own UUID, and much more

 The command interpreter includes the commands create, show, all, destroy, update, and count.
-All these command manipulate a .json file through a dictionary of objects.
+All these commands manipulate a .json file through a dictionary of objects.

-**How to use the command interpreter** you start with ./console to initiate the command interpreter then from here you are able to use the following commands to create and manipulate dictionaries.
+**How to use the command interpreter**

+You start with ./console to initiate the command interpreter then from here you are able to use the following commands to create and manipulate dictionaries.

 | Commands | Descriptions |